oahull0112/ESIFHPC4/BerkeleyGW/README.md

 cd $E4_BGW/BerkeleyGW
 cp config/perlmutter.nersc.gov-nvhpc-openacc.mk arch.mk
 ```
-* Edit `arch.mk` to fit your needs, for example, by adding the appropriate library paths.
+* Edit the `arch.mk` file to fit your needs, for example, by adding the appropriate library paths.
-Refer to the [BerkeleyGW manual](http://manual.berkeleygw.org/3.0/compilation-flags/) for more options.
+Refer to the [BerkeleyGW manual](http://manual.berkeleygw.org/4.0/compilation-flags/) for more options.

 ## 1.3 Compiling BerkeleyGW